 Please continue reading to learn more about making a claim for an accident in a school.
 If you’d rather speak with us straight away, please call 0800 652 1345t today.

-The criteria our personal injury lawyers will usually check before accepting a school accident claim are:
+As such, the criteria our personal injury lawyers will usually check before accepting a school accident claim are:

 - Did the school owe the claimant a duty of care; and